OpenHistoricalMap/leaflet-ohm-timeslider-v2/README.md

 # OpenHistoricalMap TimeSlider v2

-**February 2022, very early prototyping of a new Leaflet-based timeslider control, with an eye to new design and features.
-Not yet ready for public comment.**

 This is the time slider used by OpenHistoricalMap as of late 2022.

 Unlike the original controls at https://github.com/OpenHistoricalMap/mbgl-timeslider/ and https://github.com/OpenHistoricalMap/mbgltimeslider-leaflet-control this one is written as a proper Leaflet control from the ground up.

 For a demonstration, see **index.html** and https://openhistoricalmap.github.io/leaflet-ohm-timeslider-v2/